IsraelHikingMap/Site/.github/ISSUE_TEMPLATE.md

 * Operating System and version:
 * Web Browser and version:

-## Thing I think the developers should know, images, links etc.
+## Things I think the developers should know, images, links etc.